 5 things to keep in mind when making a lowball offer

 1. Understand the market.
-If it’s a buyer’s market, you’ve got less competition and more negotiating power.
+If it’s a buyer’s market, you have less competition and more negotiating power.
 In a seller’s market, homes are in greater demand (often thanks to an influx of buyers, a shortage of listings or a combination of both scenarios) and the chances of a successful low bid are less likely.
-When deciding whether you should try to go in with a lowball offer, trust the market conditions more than the home’s listing price, when making your offer.
-Have your agent do a comparative market analysis, for insight on what other homes in the area have sold for recently, and go from there.
+When deciding whether you should try to go in with a lowball offer, trust the market conditions more than the home’s listing price.
+Your real estate agent will likely already have done a comparative market analysis, offering valuable insight on what comparable homes in the area have sold for recently.

 2. Days on market.
-How long has the home been listed?
-If you’ve been keeping an eye on the listings, you’ll notice if a home keeps appearing in your feed.
-As days turn into months, desperation mounts and depending on the homeowner’s urgency to sell, he or she could be more likely to accept a low offer.
+How long has the home been listed for sale?
+If you’ve been shopping the housing market, you’ll notice if a home keeps appearing in your listings feed.
+As days become weeks and months, depending on the homeowner’s urgency to sell, he or she could be more likely to accept your lowball offer.
 It could be market conditions that have the home sitting on the market without any nibbles, or it could be the home’s condition.
-There may be room to come in low, but also a reason to.
-Have the home inspected, to ensure any problem areas can be fixed, and at what price.
+As part of your offer, a home inspection is a good idea to determine is any problem areas can be fixed and at what price.

-3. Sweeten a low bid with a clean offer.
-When a quick sale is the seller’s objective, a great complement to an albeit low offer, is a clean offer.
-The seller likely already feels like he or she is making concessions on price, so removing conditions such as financing clauses will help.
+3. Sweeten a lowball offer, make it a clean one.
+When a quick sale is the seller’s objective, a great way to sweeten the pot of a lowball offer is to remove the conditions.
+The seller likely already feels like he or she is making concessions on price, so removing conditional clauses could help.
 To help you stay limber at the offer table, ensure you get pre-approved for a mortgage before you start shopping.
 You’ll already have been approved for financing, and you know exactly how much you can spend.
 Removing this condition could tip the scales in favour of a quicker sale.
 But buyer beware!
 It is generally recommended to have a home inspection before agreeing to buy any home.

 4. Understand the seller.
-Knowing the seller’s reasons for listing their home could help inform your strategy.
-Maybe the homeowner has already bought another home, and needs to upload this one to avoid paying double mortgages, double property taxes, double utilities, you get the idea here.
-Perhaps the owners have inherited the property, and have no interest in keeping it.
-A new baby, a new job, or a slew of other factors could also prompt the need for a quick and clean sale.
+Knowing the seller’s reasons for listing their home could help inform your buying strategy.
+Maybe the homeowner has already purchased another home and needs to unload this one, to avoid paying double mortgages, double property taxes, double utilities.
+You get the idea.
+Perhaps the owners have inherited the property and have no interest in keeping it.
+A new baby, a new job, or a slew of other factors could also prompt the need for a quick sale.

-5. Make it low, but make it fair.
-Don’t risk offending the seller or the listing agent by coming in with a totally unreasonable offer.
+5. How low is a lowball offer?
+Don’t risk offending the seller or the listing agent by coming in with an unreasonable offer.
 Ultimately, every seller wants a fair price, just as every buyer wants a bargain.
-Don’t waste the seller’s time – or yours – with an offer you know won’t be accepted.
-Be fair, and be prepared to offer reasons for your discounted offer.
-It could be the market conditions, the home’s condition, the location of the property, the length of time the home has been on the market, or something else entirely.
+Don’t waste the seller’s time, or yours, with an offer you know won’t be accepted.
+Be fair, and come prepared with rationale behind your lowball offer.
+It could be the market, the home’s condition, the location of the property, the length of time the home has been on the market, or something else entirely.

-Your success of bidding low will depend on a number of factors, including your strategy, demand on the market, and the seller’s sense of urgency to sell.
-Work with your real estate agent to ensure your strategy considered your offer from all angles.
+The success of your low bid will depend on a number of factors, including your strategy, market demand and the seller’s sense of urgency to sell.
+Work with your real estate agent to ensure your strategy is considered from every angle.